sysdiglabs/terraform-provider-sysdig/website/docs/index.md

 When IBM Cloud Monitoring resources are to be created, this authentication must be in place.

 * `sysdig_monitor_url` - (Required) This is the target IBM Cloud Monitoring API endpoint.
 It can also be sourced from the `SYSDIG_MONITOR_URL` environment variable.
+[Find your IBM Cloud Monitoring region url](https://cloud.ibm.com/docs/monitoring?topic=monitoring-endpoints#endpoints_monitoring).
   <br/>Notice: it should not be ended with a slash.<br/><br/>
 * `ibm_monitor_iam_url` - (Required) This is the target IAM endpoint used to issue IBM IAM token by consuming `ibm_monitor_api_key`.
   Provider will handle token expiration and refresh it when needed.